oVirt/ovirt-site/source/feature/bridgeless-networks.html.md

 #### create a bridgeless network

-1. Add a logical network to your DC ( DC tab for GUI or /api/datacenters/network - set the property "allow to tun VMs" to false
+1. Add a logical network to your DC ( DC tab for GUI or /api/datacenters/network - set the property "Allow to run VMs" to false
 2. Attach the network to your hosts in the new setupnetworks UI - attach a network to the target interface and uncheck the box "bridged" . in REST use the /api/hosts/XXX/nics/setupnetwork and specify the <bridged>false</bridged> on the target eth

-* when the network "Allow to run VMs" is true the bridging option should be set automatically b the engine according to the interface type?
+* when the network "Allow to run VMs" is true the bridging option should be set automatically by the engine according to the interface type?

 #### edit a bridged network to become unbridged